How To Cancel Your Gym Membership Without Going Insane

 Or you could have just decided that working out at a gym isn’t for you (and that you’d rather work out at home).

-Whatever the reason, you want out – but for many guys it isn’t nearly as easy as it should be.
+Whatever the reason, you want out – but for many people it isn’t nearly as easy as it should be.

 You see, the gym industry thrives on making it incredibly easy to join, but painfully difficult to leave.

 Yup, many gyms around the world – and even many of the otherwise good ones – thrive on locking you in and practically throwing away the key, leaving your credit card to be billed monthly until the end of time.